Stringboom/tictactoe/README.md

 ## Player

-A fully functional an playable tictactoe that demonstrates the power of react.
+A fully interactive tictactoe that demonstrates the power of React.

 ![img1](https://github.com/Stringboom/tictactoe/assets/38455240/ba83b022-9a52-431a-bb07-b832ba951a86)